ourresearch/openalex-docs/how-to-use-the-api/get-lists-of-entities/paging.md

 This second page of results will have a new value for `meta.next_cursor`.
 You'll use this new value the same way you did the first, and it'll give you the second page of results.
 To get _all_ the results, keep repeating this process until `meta.next_cursor` is null and the `results` set is empty.

+Besides using cursor paging to get entities, you can also use it in [`group_by` queries](../get-groups-of-entities.md).

 {% hint style="danger" %}
 **Don't use cursor paging to download the whole dataset.**